battlesnake/nodejs-starter/README.md

 nodejs-starter
 ==============

-First attempt at a nodejs/ajax app

-To start:
+First attempt at a nodejs/ajax app.
+It provides a web interface for editing a table within a MySQL database, and a summary page which allows aggregation of the data.

-`node app`
+To start: `node app`

-Go to http://localhost:3000/plants to access the app
+Go to `http://localhost:3000/plants` to access the app

-To build an example database (set database password in model/db.js):
+To build an example database to play with:

 ```sql
 CREATE DATABASE IF NOT EXISTS node;